History

 The first, wood and earth castle or court, was built in Szydłów in the second half of the 13th century, perhaps during the reign of prince Bolesław the Chaste.
 Its end was related to the fire, the cause of which was either the Ruthenian-Tatar invasion, or the war between Władysław the Elbow-high and Wenceslaus II of Bohemia, or possibly a simple catastrophe caused by careless handling of fire or a lightning strike.

 Around the beginning of the 14th century, the castle was rebuilt, and a stone residential house and a tower were erected at that time.
 Their founders could be Wenceslaus II of the Přemyslid dynasty or, more likely, Władysław the Elbow-high.
 The latter was strongly associated with Szydłów, founded by him before 1329, in which the church had dedication St. Władysław.
-Then, during the reign of King Casimir the Great, the castle was expanded.
-It was enlarged by, among others, a Gothic palace and a new tower – bergfried.
+Then, during the reign of King Kazimierz the Great, the castle was expanded.
+It was enlarged by a new tower – bergfried and reinforced with a defensive wall.
+Presumably, during the times of Jadwiga Anjou and her spouse Władysław Jagiełło, the construction of a more magnificent Gothic palace began, perhaps not completed according to the original, ambitious plans due to the death of the queen in 1399.
 Reconstructions from the fifteenth century were carried out on a smaller scale, and the two construction campaigns in the sixteenth century were associated with fires that took place at the castle in 1528 and 1541.
 In 1564 Szydłów was already mentioned as rebuilt.

 In 1630, the castle burned down after riots related to the rebellion of mercenary troops, which demanded of outstanding pay.
 Then it was destroyed by the Swedish and Transylvanian troops of George Rákóczi during the Swedish Deluge.
 In 1723 starost Józef Załuski renovated the castle, but it quickly fell into ruin again.
 At the end of the 18th century, it was abandoned by the inhabitants, which caused its destruction in the 19th century.
 During this period, it was used for a certain period as a stable.
 In 1927 the ruins of the castle were secured, and in 1946, under Jerzy Żukowski, renovated and partially reconstructed.